collective/jquery.recurrenceinput.js/README.rst

 High priority:

 * 100% code coverage from tests (currently 97%).
-* You should only be able to add dates after the start date, and you should not be able to input an end date before the start-date.
-* There should be validation of all input fields where you can type, and also legnth limits, etc.
 * The automatic selection of radio-buttons depending on field selections have stopped working.